OccuLibrary Catalogue Image-Right Half

 Werkberg OccuLab

-A rolling sculpture housing the OccuLibrary library, with a slideshow projection inside showing various artists' photos of their work spaces.
-By Greg Metz, Cassandra Emswiler, & Kristen Cochran.
+A rolling sculpture housing selections from the OccuLibrary library, with a slideshow projection inside showing various artists' photos of their work spaces.
+By Greg Metz with Cassandra Emswiler & Kristen Cochran.
 (Click through the first photo for more.)

 451 degrees

-A card catalogue for the OccuLibrary library, created by Karen Weiner with Celia and Frank Eberle.
-(Click through the first photo for more.)
+A card catalogue/sculpture for the OccuLibrary library, created by Karen Weiner with Celia & Frank Eberle; exhibited at the Co-Re-Creating Spaces exhibition (see above).

 Yankee Doodles Sing-a-Lot Sing-Along